 The holidays are the one time of the year when everyone’s expectations about response times lower.
 But instead of taking advantage of that, if you really want to be the martyr and ruin your season at the same time, keep checking that email every chance you get—even on your days off.

-Research shows that 60% of smartphone-using professionals are accessible for 13.5 hours per day and an additional five hours on the weekend doing the same thing.
+Research shows that 60% of smartphone-using professionals are accessible for 13.5 hours per day and an additional five hours on the weekend.
 If you really want your job to ruin your holidays, keep this pace up on your days off—an extra 72 hours of work right smack in the middle of your holiday.

 A better way?
 Stepping away from the smartphone will actually help you enjoy your holidays more.
 When high-end consultants were asked to carve out dedicated times without email, they immediately reported significantly lower stress, more positive feelings about going to work, and a joy jump in their job perception.